Dialogue Circles on Race

 We have received funding from the New Jersey Council for the Humanities and the Westfield Foundation to offer our first set of programs, Dialogue Circles on Race: Facilitated Discussions about Race and Systemic Racism in American Life Today.

 The first two Groups (the “Pilot”) were offered in February-March, 2019.
-More Groups will be offered during the summer of 2019.
+More Groups will be offered during the fall of 2019.